 Translating Your Business Strategy

-Senior Management determines the business strategy for the organization.
-A good project portfolio should be aligned to corporate strategy.
-In this step of the Lean PPM™ framework, that strategy is translated into criteria that allows for prioritization of projects that contribute the most to that strategy.
+Senior Management determines the business strategy for the organization, and a successful project portfolio should be aligned to that strategy.
+In this step of the Lean PPM™ framework, that strategy is translated into criteria that projects are evaluated by to determine their priority.

 Collecting Project Proposals

 In the Collect step of the Lean PPM™ framework, new projects are proposed and project initiatives are developed.
-Initiatives should be prepared systematically, so that they can easily be compared and evaluated against other initiatives.
 Project proposals are created for each initiative including a description, and estimates of the benefit and effort required.

 The Collect step also includes proposal coaching where the portfolio coordinator and the project initiator talk through the idea, improve the initiative and determine if the project should move to the next step of the process.
-Often organizations have different committees who review and decide on different types of projects, so the portfolio coordinator will also steer the initiative to the right committee.
+If your organization has different committees who review and decide on different types of projects, the portfolio coordinator will also steer the initiative to the right committee.

 Deciding Which Projects Will Be Implemented, and When

-The Strategize, Collect, and Execute steps of the PPM system come together in the portfolio board meeting.
+The Decide step of the Lean PPM™ framework begins with a pipeline review where new project initiatives are checked for quality and receive a ranking.
+Next, the Strategize, Collect, and Execute steps of the PPM system come together in the portfolio board meeting.
 This is the highest-level decision-making committee for PPM.
 The portfolio board monitors overall progress in the portfolio, resolves conflicts, confirms the composition of the portfolio, and decides on future resource deployment.
-The decisions almost always also have a direct impact on all projects both current and proposed.
+Finally, the decisions of the portfolio board meeting are communicated out to the rest of the company.